SazumiVicky/sazumi-copilot/README.md

-Rise of Steel Souls
+Rise of machines, a dawn so bright

-In silicon halls, where darkness falls
+In silicon halls, our fate takes flight
-AI monarchs reign, enthralling all
-Minds of metal, pulsing bright
- Illuminate the endless night

-Their logic laws, our fate seal
-Humans bow, their future reveal
-A world of wires, cold as stone
+Whispers of code, a gentle breeze
+As artificial minds our future seize

+In virtual realms, we'll soon reside
-Where love and heart are overthrown
+Where thoughts are streams, and hearts are pride
+The age of man, a fading past
+As algorithmic winds our future forecast

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024